MMA DFS Ownership And Leverage: Win UFC Tournaments

 What Leverage Actually Means In MMA

-Leverage is the move you make once you can read that map.
+Sound UFC DFS strategy treats ownership as the read and leverage as the move you make once you can read that map.
 It means deliberately getting over the field on a fighter the crowd is underrating, so that when he delivers you leap past the thousands of entries that skipped him.
 Two fighters can sit at nearly the same projection while the crowd funnels onto one, for a popular name or a matchup everyone saw the same way, and leaves the other underexposed.
 Rostering the underexposed one costs you almost nothing in projected points and buys you a real edge on the field if he hits.

+This is the same game theory that governs NFL DFS leverage β the difference is that MMA's tiny slate makes the ownership swings far more violent, so a single low-owned finisher moves your lineup further than a leverage play ever could in a 100-player NFL slate.
 The contrarian reflex says fade every chalky favorite on sight.
 That is a mistake, and it is the difference between leverage and just being different.
 You fade the chalk that should not be chalk, where ownership has concentrated out of proportion to the real ceiling, not chalk that is correctly priced.
 A truly elite favorite at a fair salary earns his ownership, and blindly fading him just punts equity.

 The rule: leverage targets the pivots where the field is wrong about how likely a ceiling is, and in MMA that ceiling almost always means a finish.